What is Chance to Shine Street

 Chance to Shine Street also features regular competitions both in Bristol and nationally.
+We aim to create teams at each venue to compete in competitions against other teams.
+During most half terms we also attempt to hold a regional tournament where particpants from various Chance to Shine Street cities will come together.
 In previous years teams from Bristol have played at Lord’s, the NIA in Birmingham and Manchester.

 Chance to Shine Street offers a range of opportunities for volunteers from coaching to administration.

 If people are able to help on a long term basis, Chance to Shine will help fund relevant training and qualifications eg coaching badges or IT courses.
 This will not only help to sustain the Chance to Shine Street hub, but also offer future employment opportunities for the volunteer.

 In addition to providing formal qualifications, Chance to Shine Street also provides informal support, mentoring and development opportunities for individuals who are able to commit time to the programme.